telerik/blazor-docs/components/grid/editing/incell.md

 You can also use the `Tab`, `Shift+Tab` and `Enter` keys to move between edited cells quickly to perform fast data updates.
 This lets the user edit efficiently, with few actions, like in Excel, while avoiding delays and re-renders from data updates that will break up that flow.
 Command columns and non-editable columns are not part from this keyboard navigation.

-When validation is not satisfied, you cannot close the cell (exit its edit mode) by opening another cell for editing, but you can cancel changes by pressing `Esc`.
+When validation is not satisfied, you cannot close the cell (exit its edit mode), but you can cancel changes by pressing `Esc`.

 #### Sections in this article